0xr3ngar/voidsync/README.md

 ---

 VoidSync is a terminal-based CLI tool that liberates your music from platform silos.
-Connect your Spotify, YouTube, and SoundCloud accounts, select your favorite playlists, and watch them seamlessly sync to YouTube Music—all from the comfort of your terminal.
+Connect your Spotify and YouTube accounts, select your favorite playlists, and watch them seamlessly migrate to YouTube Music—all from the comfort of your terminal.

+**Current Features:**
+- ✅ Migrate playlists from Spotify to YouTube Music
+- ✅ Automatic track matching and search
+- ✅ Real-time progress tracking
+- ✅ Beautiful terminal UI

 No more manually recreating playlists.
 No more switching between apps.
 Just pure, void-crushing synchronization.